mutantturkey/SelectiveGenomeAmplification/README.md

 - select (3)
 - score (4)

-This function does not try to be smart, so use it wisely
+This function does not try to be smart, so use it wisely.

 ### Manually scoring specific mer combinations from file